kaushal0494/ZmBART/README.md

 ### Few-shot training for News Headline Generation task in Hindi Language
 Step-01 to Step-03 are similar to the Zero-shot setting.

-### Few-shot training for News Headline Generation task in Hindi Language
-Step-01 to Step-03 are similar to the Zero-shot setting.

 ### Step-04: Binarization of Hindi training, validation, and test dataset
 ```
 DATA=../dataset/preprocess/NHG